 - Actively seeking work, meaning they had taken concrete steps in the four-week period ending with the reference week to seek paid employment or self-employment or who found a job starting within three months.

 The economically active population is the sum of employed and unemployed persons.
 In contrast, inactive persons are those who, during the reference week, were neither employed nor unemployed.
 The activity rate is the share of the population that is economically active.
-The earliest age that a person can leave full-time compulsory education in the EU is 15 and in many Member States this is also the minimum employment age .Therefore, activity rate measures the economic activity of people aged 15 years or older.

 - Communication from the Commission to the European Parliament and the Council COM(2011) 211 final Towards robust quality management for European Statistics